-The first word ( also a synonym of to live or be) goes into a phrase that asks if one is going to reveal information, to be an opera.
+WILLIAM TELL: The first word AM, goes into a phrase that asks if one is going to reveal information WILL I TELL, for an opera.

 8a It’s impossible, note, to invest in new food e-tailer (2,3,2)

-N for note and an online grocery seller containing (invests) another n for new.
+NO CAN DO: N for note and an online grocery seller OCADO, containing (invests) another N for new.

 10a Nearly burning forest in play (5)

-Almost all of a synonym of burning is a forest in Shakespeare’s As You Like It.
+ARDEN: Almost all of a synonym of burning ARDENt, is a forest in Shakespeare’s play As You Like It.

 11a Awfully nice, saving character dropped in EastEnders car fare (9)

-The letter that people from the East End of London may drop goes in an anagram of nice, followed by a cheap Russian brand of car, becoming some tasty Mexican fare.
+ENCHILADA: The letter that people from the East End of London may drop H, goes in an anagram of NICE, followed by a cheap Russian brand of car LADA, becoming some tasty Mexican fare.

 15a Reasonable person who serves in pub (7)

-The public house you frequent contains someone who serves in the American Military.
+LOGICAL: The public house you frequent LOCAL, contains someone who serves in the American Military GI.

 22a Jaunt round Llanelli, ignoring the whole centre in port (7)

-A jaunt, the letter that is round and what is left of Lanelli after it has been disheartened, give us a North African port.
+TRIPOLI: A jaunt TRIP, the letter that is round O, and what is left of L

 24a Cry in agony with son going after comic books (6-5)

-A cry and an interjection made when in agony, followed by a comical or eccentric person and s for son.
-The bookings that happen after minor transgressions on the football pitch.
+YELLOW CARDS: A cry YELL, and an interjection made when in agony OW, followed by a comical or eccentric person CARD, and S for son.
+The books that happen after minor transgressions on the football pitch.

 1d Wife husband’s left harassed and offended (7)

-A synonym for harassed loses the H for husband and follows W for wife.
+WOUNDED: A synonym for harassed HOUNDED, loses the H for husband and follows W for wife.

 3d The writer’s shame, concealing base wickedness (7)

-A contraction of how Robyn may refer to himself, and a synonym of shame around the base letter of the natural system of logarithms.
-Any wicked act.
+IMPIETY: A contraction of how Robyn may refer to himself I’M, and a synonym of shame PITY, around the base letter of the natural system of logarithms E. IMPIETY A wicked act.

 6d Piece of rope left on an overturned cart (7)